Welcome to SARTTAC

 Upon completion of this course, participants should be able

 .
-Describe the accounting and behavioral links between the macroeconomic accounts.
+Describe the relationships between the sectors in both accounting and behavioral terms.

 Workshop on Involvement of Multilateral Agencies on "Developing